Our Long History

 - Remained active in Area Council and District Scouting positions, and received two additional "Silver Beaver" awards.

 Howard Krippner periodically attended Cub Pack 144 events in later years as evidence of his commitment to the Scouting program.
 He passed away in 1982.
-It is the dedication of individuals like Mr. Krippner, and the participation of many dads since, that have kept the traditions of Cub Pack 144 alive for more than 90 years.
+It is the dedication of individuals like Mr. Krippner, and the participation of many parents since, that have kept the traditions of Cub Pack 144 alive for more than 90 years.